Chindits

 Their operations featured long marches through extremely difficult terrain, undertaken by underfed troops often weakened by diseases such as malaria and dysentery.
-Controversy persists over the extremely high casualty-rate and the debatable military value of the achievements of the Chindits.
+Controversy persists over the extremely high casualty rate and the debatable military value of the achievements of the Chindits.

-Background & formation
+Background and formation

 During the East African Campaign of 1940–41, Wingate – under General Archibald Wavell, Commander-in-Chief of the Middle East Command – had begun to explore guerilla tactics, when he created and commanded a unit known as Gideon Force, composed of regular troops from Sudan and Ethiopia, as well as Ethiopean partisans.
 Gideon Force disrupted Italian supply lines and collected intelligence.

-In 1942, after the disbandment of Gideon Force, Wavell – who had since been appointed Commander-in-Chief of the India Command – requested the services of Wingate in Burma.
+In 1942, after the disbandment of Gideon Force, Wavell – who had since been appointed Commander-in-Chief, India in New Delhi – requested the services of Wingate in Burma.
 It was intended that he would raise irregular forces to operate behind the Japanese lines, in a manner similar to Gideon Force.
 Wingate arrived in Burma in March 1942 and for two months, as Japanese forces advanced rapidly, toured the country developing his theories of long-range penetration, during the two months preceding the Japanese conquest of Burma.
 After returning to Delhi, he presented his proposals to Wavell.